Rosemary

 Care notes

 A long-lived perennial herb for container or hydroponic growing.
-Container (15 L) with very well-drained media (perlite, pumice, or expanded clay; rosemary dies in waterlogged conditions).
-EC 1.0-1.8 mS/cm (light feeder). pH 6.0-7.5 (tolerates slightly alkaline).
-Temperature: 10–30°C (Mediterranean; cold-hardy to zone 7-8 depending on variety).
-Full sun (DLI 18-28 mol/m2/day).
+Use a container (15 L) with very well-drained media (perlite, pumice or expanded clay), since rosemary dies in waterlogged conditions.
+EC 1.0-1.6 mS/cm (a light feeder). pH 6.0-7.5 (tolerates slightly alkaline).
+Temperature: 10–30°C (Mediterranean; cold-hardy to about zone 7-8 depending on variety).
+Full sun (DLI 18-30 mol/m2/day).
 Growth is slow to moderate.
-Harvest by cutting stem tips (10–15 cm); the plant branches freely when pruned.
-The woody habit means rosemary doesn't grow back from bare, leafless wood; always cut above green growth.
-For drying: strip leaves from stems, dry at 35–40°C or hang in bundles.
-Dried rosemary retains excellent flavor for 12+ months.
-Propagation by semi-hardwood cuttings (taken in summer, root in 3-6 weeks in moist perlite).
-From seed is possible but very slow and germination is poor.
-Overwatering and poor drainage are the primary causes of failure.
-In a hydroponic herb setup, rosemary needs drier conditions than basil or mint.
+Harvest by cutting stem tips (10–15 cm); the plant branches freely when pruned, but because it is woody it will not regrow from bare, leafless wood, so always cut above green growth.
+To dry, strip leaves from the stems and dry at 35–40°C or hang in bundles; dried rosemary holds excellent flavour for over a year.
+Propagate by semi-hardwood cuttings taken in summer (rooting in 3-6 weeks in moist perlite); seed is possible but slow with poor germination.
+Overwatering and poor drainage are the main causes of failure, and rosemary needs drier conditions than basil or mint.